Gorp5/ContrastiveMusicLearning/README.md

   - expanding a playlist’s convex hull and sampling points near its boundary
   - using hull interpolation to create *thematic transitions* between playlists

-This yields playlists driven by **global musical geometry**, not just nearest neighbors.

 ---

 All models were trained using a single A100 for 512 epochs in parallel.
-Compute was gratefully sourced from Yonsei University's ai compute cluster (Thank you!)
+Compute was gratefully provided by Yonsei University's ai compute cluster (Thank you!)

 ---